 The diet program, valued at $97 and selling for just $47, provides a variety of resources for members to try in an effort to lose weight.
 It includes a starting guide, 28-day meal plan, thousands of recipes, a shopping guide, a success journal, unlimited access to the Beyond Diet online community where you’ll find plenty of Beyond Diet reviews, a number of interactive tools, and the complete Beyond Diet member’s manual to ensure your success on the diet no matter how far along you are on your journey.

-Like many others, this diet has specific guidelines you need to follow in order to be successful.
+Like many others (diverticulosis diet), this diet has specific guidelines you need to follow in order to be successful.
 However, testimonials of this diet show that it works.
 If you are seriously lacking in the motivation department, this diet and its structure may be exactly what you have been needing all along.

 There are also several different “systems” that fall under the Beyond Diet umbrella.
 You can follow the original Beyond Diet program, or you can try the Beyond Blood Sugar program, the Beyond Diet Super Cleanse, or the Beyond Diet Live Smart program.
 The latter of the four options delivers 4 new weekly meal plans to members each month, plus a collection of new recipes and weekly shopping lists to keep you on track.